Nola tosses 8 innings of 2-hit ball, Phillies blank Nats 6-0

 NIGHT OFF

 Mired in a slump, Nationals CF Victor Robles was out of the starting lineup for the second straight game.
 He’s hitting just .200 (5 for 25) with nine strikeouts in his last seven games.
-Michael A. Taylor, who homered Monday night, got another start in CF.
+Michael A. Taylor, who homered Monday night, got another start in center.

 TRAINER’S ROOM

-Nationals: Reliever Javy Guerra left the game in the ninth with an apparent injury.
-Manager Dave Martinez and a trainer came out to visit Guerra and they all left the mound together after a brief chat.
+Nationals: Reliever Javy Guerra left the game in the ninth with a sore left hamstring.
+Martinez and a trainer came out to visit Guerra and they all left the mound together after a brief chat.

 Phillies: LHP Ranger Suárez is available to pitch for the first time since he tested positive for COVID-19 in June.
 Suárez went 6-1 with a 3.14 ERA in 37 relief appearances last season. … Philadelphia placed LHP Adam Morgan on the 10-day IL with left shoulder fatigue.